EMDevelop/Ethereum-Address-Checker/README.md

 - Determines whether any of your addresses you entered have made any transactions to or from eachother (and outputs to the screen)
 - Determines whether any of your addresses you entered have made any transactions with any addresses in common
   - e.g. address A and address B have both made transactions to address C
-  - Contract addresses should show up as the owner of that contract, and not an Ethereum address (this is WIP, looking for an API to do this for me)
+  - Contract addresses should show up as the owner of that contract, and not an Ethereum address (this is WIP, looking for an API to do this for me, I might be able to use an etherscan API for transactions and use the 'method' key.

 ---